wp-plugins/custom-content-shortcode/readme.txt

 		Caption: [content field="caption"]
 	[/loop]

-Currently there are two gallery types included in the *content* shortcode: the native gallery and Bootstrap  v3.x carousel.
+Currently, the *content* shortcode can display the gallery field in two ways: the native gallery and a Bootstrap carousel.
 These are used *without* the **[loop]** shortcode.

 	[content gallery="native"]
 	[content gallery="carousel"]